 If you have any problems with your employer agreeing to allow you to attend the course of your choice, contact your union, or the VTHC OHS Unit immediately.

-The VTHC is offering a General Update which is a WorkSafe approved 1 day refresher courses for all OHS and Deputy Reps under Section 67(3)(a) of the 2004 Act.
+The VTHC is offering WorkSafe approved HSR Refresher OHS Training Course (1 day) for all HSRs and Deputy HSRs under Section 67(3)(a) of the 2004 Act.
 This course covers legislative update on the Victorian OHS Act 2004, the 2017 regulations and Compliance Codes; consultation, communication and problem solving; and hazard identification and control with one of manual handling, work related stress, incident investigation or hazard mapping, depending on the needs of the group.
 This course is also run specifically for different industry areas.

 Go to this page for more information on our course program.

 Note: While it was expected that the Victoria would be taking up the harmonised Work Health Safety regulatory package, the government decided that it would not do so.
-Therefore, the right of reps and deputies to training, and the courses available, have not changed.
+Therefore, the right of HSRs and Deputy HSRs to training, and the courses available, have not changed.